Reading the data

 Each of the Index dimensions – Access, Affordability and Digital Ability – are equally weighted to derive the total Index score.

-Total Index scores have been classified into four groups: Highly excluded (45 or below), Excluded (above 45 and below 61), Included (61 and below 80) and Highly included (80 and above).
 The threshold for inclusion indicates that a person scoring above that level can make accessible, affordable, and effective use of the internet.
-These thresholds are based on the distribution of 2020 Index scores and have been retained for 2021 to measure change from the initial scores.
+These thresholds are based on the distribution of 2020 Index scores and have been retained for 2021 and 2023 to measure change from the initial scores.

 All ADII scores and percentages are weighted to the Australian population.

-The Affordability ratio is converted to a score between 0 and 1 and multiplied by 100 to present a metric consistent with all dimensions.
+The affordability ratio is converted to a score between 0 and 1 and multiplied by 100 to present a metric consistent with all dimensions.

-Having to pay more than 5% of household income on the internet bundle would tip many lower income households into Affordability stress: compromising their capacity to pay for other essential household items.
+Having to pay more than 5% of household income on the internet bundle would tip many lower income households into affordability stress, compromising their capacity to pay for other essential household items.
 To avoid this, many lower income households buy cheaper and often inferior connections and devices that limit the quality of connections and opportunities of internet use.

 Households that need to pay more than 5% of their household income to access the internet bundle are considered to have ‘low Affordability’.
 Households that need to pay less than 5% of their household income are considered to have ‘high Affordability’.

-Age categories in the Index are broken into five ranges: 18-34, 35-44, 45-54, 65-74, and 75+.
+Age categories in the Index are broken into five ranges:

 The COVID-19 data presented in the interactive data dashboards was collected only in 2020.

-Education status is grouped according to four levels of completion: less than secondary, secondary, certificate or diploma, bachelor and above.
+Education status is grouped according to four levels of completion:

 Describes people who identify as being of Aboriginal and/or Torres Strait Islander origin.